omarroth/marpa/README.md

 parser.parse(input, grammar) # => ["100", "+", "200"]
 ```

-See `examples/` for a more thorough demonstration of this interface's capabilities, including a parser for JSON.
+See `examples/` for a more thorough demonstration of this interface's capabilities, including a JSON parser.

 ## Features